 Building custom eCommerce software for even just a simple online business can start at $10,000.
 You might get a lower quote from your developer but the software will be so simplistic that it won’t be able to adapt to your changing needs.

 You might put your initial cost down to being an “investment”, but the problem is that this “investment” then needs more “investment” as software changes and breaks.
 Browsers and servers get updated constantly and this causes problems with software that doesn’t evolve.

-Your custom eCommerce store might break because the web host upgrades from PHP 4 to PHP 5.
+Your custom eCommerce store might break because of the web host upgrades from PHP 4 to PHP 5.
 You then have to re-engage the web developers to rebuild parts of your software.
 Your initial “investment” doesn’t end up being a one-off cost.